 Degree Requirements for the Major in Chemistry

 General Program B.S.
-Within this program, a student has a choice of five tracks: Chemistry Emphasis (66 credits); Chemical Biology Emphasis (68 credits); Chemistry/Forensic Chemistry Emphasis (69 credits); Chemistry/Materials Emphasis (66 credits); Chemistry/Polymers Emphasis (66 credits).
+Within this program, a student has a choice of six tracks: Chemistry Emphasis (66 credits); Chemical Biology Emphasis (68 credits); Chemistry/Forensic Chemistry Emphasis (69 credits); Comprehensive Forensics Chemistry Emphasis (82 credits); Chemistry/Materials Emphasis (66 credits); Chemistry/Polymers Emphasis (66 credits).
 The specific requirements for individual tracks are outlined below.

 The honors program in chemistry is designed for outstanding students enrolled in the general program leading to the B.S. degree, chemistry emphasis.
 Students may apply for admission to the honors program by submitting a letter of request to the department chair no later than April 15 of the sophomore year (for admissions in the Fall) or November 15 of the junior year (for admission in the Spring).
 Junior transfers may apply at the time of their admission to the University.
 Primary emphasis will be placed on indications of academic ability and maturity sufficient for applicants to pursue with distinction a program involving independent research.

 The minimum requirements for admission include: (1) Completion of A CHM 120 or 130, 121 or 131, 124, 125, 220, 221, 222, 223,225 or their equivalents; (2) An overall grade point average of 3.50; (3) A grade point average of 3.60 in chemistry courses required for the major; and (4) Written recommendations from at least three faculty members, one of whom, preferably should be from outside the Department of Chemistry.